United States District Court for the District of Colorado

 THE LAWYERS REPRESENTING YOU

 You do not need to hire your own lawyer because Class Counsel is working on your behalf.
 But, if you want your own lawyer, you are entitled to do have one.
 However, it will be your responsibility to pay that lawyer.
 For example, you can ask him or her to appear in Court for you if you want someone other than Class Counsel to speak for you.
-You may also consider hiring your own lawyer if you would like to be excluded from all or part of the Class and file your own lawsuit against any Sponsor.

 GETTING MORE INFORMATION